FreemanTheMaverick/Orbaplaw/doc/NAO.md

                         Mwfn file for exported NAOs (Required)
 $ nao -i job.mwfn -o job_nao.mwfn
 ```

+### Script

 You may also write a script to do the same thing if you want to go into details.
 + Loading necessary packages.
 ```
 from Orbaplaw import WaveFunction as wfn